polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/chill-your-node.md

 ---
 title: Chill Your Node
-description: Instructions on chilling as a network participant.
+description: Learn how to chill your node as a network participant, which temporarily pauses your engagement in staking without unbonding your funds.
 ---

 Staking bonds can be in any of the three states: validating, nominating, or chilled (neither